Pulsar7/WeatherHub/docs/README.md

 # WeatherHub

-A little project to gather weather-data from several weather-stations, who're connected to a centralized server.
+A small project to gather weather data from several weather stations, which are connected to a centralized server.

 ## Installation